pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

             {
                 "ID": "test-`shard_db`.`shard_table`",
                 "task": "test",
+                "mode": "pessimistic"
-                "owner": "127.0.0.1:8262",
+                "owner": "mysql-replica-01",
                 "DDLs": [
                     "USE `shard_db`; ALTER TABLE `shard_db`.`shard_table` ADD COLUMN `c2` int(11);"
                 ],
                 "synced": [
-                    "127.0.0.1:8262"
+                    "mysql-replica-01"
                 ],
                 "unsynced": [
-                    "127.0.0.1:8263"
+                    "mysql-replica-02"
                 ]
             }
         ]
     }
     ```

-4. Due to the application demand, the `DM-worker-2` data in `MySQL-2` is no longer needed to be replicated to the downstream TiDB, and `DM-worker-2` is made offline.
+4. Due to the application demand, the data corresponding to `mysql-replica-02` is no longer needed to be replicated to the downstream TiDB, and `mysql-replica-02` is removed.
-5. The lock whose ID is ```test-`shard_db`.`shard_table` ``` on `DM-master` cannot receive the DDL information of `DM-worker-2`.
+5. The lock whose ID is ```test-`shard_db`.`shard_table` ``` on `DM-master` cannot receive the DDL information of `mysql-replica-02`.

-    - The returned result `unsynced` by `show-ddl-locks` has always included the information of `DM-worker-2` (`127.0.0.1:8263`).
+    - The returned result `unsynced` by `show-ddl-locks` has always included the information of `mysql-replica-02`.
 6. Use `unlock-dll-lock` to ask `DM-master` to actively unlock the DDL lock.
     - If the owner of the DDL lock has gone offline, you can use the parameter `--owner` to specify another DM-worker as the new owner to execute the DDL.
-    - If any DM-worker reports an error, `result` will be set to `false`, and at this point you should check carefully if the errors of each DM-worker is acceptable and within expectations.
+    - If any MySQL source reports an error, `result` will be set to `false`, and at this point you should check carefully if the errors of each MySQL source is acceptable and within expectations.

-        - DM-workers that have gone offline will return the error `rpc error: code = Unavailable`, which is within expectations and can be neglected; but if other online DM-workers return errors, then you should deal with them based on the scenario.
+        {{< copyable "shell-regular" >}}

         ```bash
-        » unlock-ddl-lock test-`shard_db`.`shard_table`
+        unlock-ddl-lock test-`shard_db`.`shard_table`
+        ```

+        ```
         {
-            "result": false,
-            "msg": "github.com/pingcap/tidb-enterprise-tools/dm/master/server.go:1472: DDL lock test-`shard_db`.`shard_table` owner ExecuteDDL successfully, so DDL lock removed. but some dm-workers ExecuteDDL fail, you should to handle dm-worker directly", "workers": [
-                {
             "result": true,
-                    "worker": "127.0.0.1:8262",
             "msg": ""
-                },
-                {
-                    "result": false,
-                    "worker": "127.0.0.1:8263",
-                    "msg": "rpc error: code = Unavailable desc = all SubConns are in TransientFailure, latest connection error: connection error: desc = \"transport: Error while dialing dial tcp 127.0.0.1:8263: connect: connection refused\""
-                }
-            ]
-        }
         ```

 7. Use `show-ddl-locks` to confirm if the DDL lock is unlocked successfully.